bluerobotics/bluerobotics.github.io/brov2/assembly.md

 To assemble the frame you will need the following tools and items:

-- Threadlocker (not included)
+- Threadlocker
-- The bag with 12 M5x12 button head cap screws (included with the ROV)
+- The bag with 12 M5x12 button head cap screws
 - 2 Side Panels
 - The bottom panel with the battery enclosure installed
 - The front center panel assembly
 - The rear center panel assembly

-1. Apply several drops of threadlocker to the end of the 12 M5x16 screws.
+1. Apply one drop of threadlocker to the end of the 12 M5x16 screws.

 2. Install the side panels to the bottom panel.